4sp1r3/nigel/timesheet.md

 # Timesheet

+## 13 May 2015 (6hrs)

+* set up the Draw-Trees notebook to exhibit ourGrow
+* code tidy and working out how to attack the selection problem
+* create the "probablistic selection" routine for #2

 ## 12 May 2015 (8hrs)

 * prepared pythagoras in a notebook and spent time running through it with Neil